Aditya-138-12/Heli/README.md

 This project is not Licensed!!!

 ## Credits
-- **LLaMma 3 Model**: Hosted on Groq Cloud, provides powerful language understanding capabilities.
+- **LLaMma 3 by Meta**: Hosted on Groq Cloud, provides powerful language understanding capabilities.

 ## Contact
 For questions or support, please contact Aditya Saroha (mailto:adityasaroha456@gmail.com).